edibotopic/edibotopic-website/content/notes/_index.md

 [extra]
 lang = "en"

-title = "Posts"
+title = "Notes"
-subtitle = "There is a lot missing here currently, due to repeated site migrations..."
+subtitle = """\
+Anything I write here is a personal exploration of a topic.
+My goal is to develop my own thoughts.
+I'm not trying to tell people what to do or give them advice.
+All is provisional and subject to update.
+If it happens to be interesting to you, great.
+I'd love to hear about that.
+"""
 date_format = "%b %-d, %Y"

 categorized = false # posts can be categorized